Medicine Overview of Lavclor Tablet

-How it works
+How Lavclor Tablet works

-How it works
+How Lavclor Tablet works

-Expert advice for LAVCLOR
+Expert advice for Chloroquine

 - Take this medication with meals or milk to decrease the risk of stomach upset.